mitkrieg/mitkrieg/README.md

 ## Currently Working On

-- Developing Reccomendation Engine for Movies Using Spark and other Big Data Techniques
-- Natural Language Processing & Sentiment Analysis
-- Learning R
+- Learning Databricks and Spark
-- Investigating the Amazon Web Serives and cloud computing
+- Blockchain development

 <!--
 **mitkrieg/mitkrieg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.